-What is one thing that makes Root Academy unique?
+What makes Root Academy unique?

 How is the progress of the students measured to assure that they are getting the same basics of education as their peers in other schools?